ezEngine/docs/docs/custom-code/cpp/cpp-overview.md

 ## Custom Game Code

 For an example how to set up a game plugin, see the [Sample Game Plugin](../../samples/sample-game-plugin.md).
-It is best to start with writing a [custom component (TODO)](custom-cpp-component.md).
+It is best to start with writing a [custom component](custom-cpp-component.md).

 If you need higher level game logic, have a look at [game states (TODO)](../../runtime/application/game-state.md).
 Also have a look at [input (TODO)](../../input/input-overview.md).